SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 featured: true
 weight: 2
 ---
-SBA loans provide the lowest rates and longest terms of all business funding options and they are more difficult to be approved for.
+SBA loans are popular for their low rates and flexible terms.
+They typically have more stringent criteria than other funding options.

 This is not a fast funding option.
-SBA loans can technically be approved in a week, but typically take at least 2-3 months to be processed.
+SBA loans can technically be approved in a week, but typically take 2-3 months to be processed.
 We can structure deals that provide funding from other sources to bridge that waiting period.

 ## What is an SBA loan?

 An SBA loan is a business loan insured by the U.S. government.

-* Loan amounts typically range from $25,000 to $5 million.
+* Loan amounts typically range from $25,000 to $5.5 million.
+* The average loan amount is approximately $370,000
 * Monthly payments are fixed
 * Payback periods may range up to 25 years for acquisitions or commercial property
 * Approval is more difficult to obtain than for a LOC (line of credit), invoice factoring, or merchant cash advance.